ocsf/ocsf-docs/FAQs/Schema FAQ.md

 An event that has that profile applied is then a kind of that profile, as well as a kind of the event class.
 For example, if the `Host` profile was applied to the `HTTP Activity` class to add the `actor.process` making a request, the event would be queriable either via the metadata.profiles[] as `Host` or via class_name as `HTTP Activity`.
 If using `Host` other events from `System Activity` could also be returned with the same actor.

 Not all of the attributes from the profile need be added together.
-For example, a profile with attributes A, B, C can be defined within the definition of class D and object E.  Class D can include A and B, while object E can include attribute C.  As with class and object extensions, the profile defined requirements, group or description can be overridden within the definition of the class or object, although this is not recommended.
+For example, a profile with attributes A, B, C can be defined within the definition of class D and object E.  Class D can include A and B, while object E can include attribute C.  You can also build in a profile, by adding the attributes of the profile directly into your class, and referencing the profile in your class definition.
+In this case, as with class and object extensions, the profile defined requirements, group or description can be overridden within the definition of the class or object, although this is not recommended.
 Only the attribute data type and constraints cannot be overridden.

 ---